 How do we get started?

-The mediator first meets separately with the birth mother and father and the adoptive family.
-This gives the mediator an opportunity to answer any questions as well as hear your concerns, goals, and expectations.
+The mediator will begin the mediation with scheduling individual appointments with the participants.
+This gives the mediator an opportunity to answer questions and from the participants about their concerns, goals, and expectations.
 If you decide to continue with mediation, the mediator will review an “Agreement to Mediate” with you, which describes the guidelines of the mediation, which includes: mediator neutrality, confidentiality, and that this process is voluntary.

 Who is involved in the mediation?